I meet a lot of people who are in the process of deconstructing faith and getting pushback about the questions they’re asking.

 a deconstruction of the nature-culture opposition in Rousseau’s work

-- The analytic examination of something (such as a theory) often in order to reveal its inadequacy
+The analytic examination of something (such as a theory) often in order to reveal its inadequacy

 What is deconstructing faith, and why does it freak people out???

 Deconstructing faith is simply breaking down all the components that make up our faith.
 It’s taking a really deep look at what is truly from God and releasing ourselves from what isn’t from God.
+Basically, we are weeding out the falsehoods and creating more room for the Truth to flourish.
+It’s desperately needed by just about anyone who has grown up in or around the church.

 Deconstruction helps us find God’s Truth, not the truth that humans twist up in our own biases and fears.

-Contrary to what some patriarchal conservative groups say (ahem…The Gospel Coalition, I’m looking at you), deconstructing our faith is not the same as abandoning it for a life with no moral compass.
-It’s also not the same as making up some new idolatrous faith contrary to God’s Word and putting ourselves in the very center.
+Contrary to what some patriarchal conservative groups say (ahem…The Gospel Coalition, I’m looking at you), deconstructing our faith is not the same a abandoning it for a life with no moral compass.

 God, they love.
 They want to abandon the patriarchy and toxic religious culture that tries to twist Christianity into a religion that protects the power of the white, affluent, fundamentalist, mostly male majority at the cost of everyone else.
 (Just ask the indigenous people of the U.S. who faced genocide and cultural obliteration at the hands of the church.)